Condition expressions¶

 Component policies¶

-Standard policies are scoped to individual components.
-Each condition is evaluated for every component in a project.
+Component policies apply to individual components.
+Each condition runs for every component in a project.

 | Variable | Type | Description |